Skip to main content

 The Bottom Line

 A fast store isn't a luxury — it's table stakes for competing online.
-The good news is that most speed problems have straightforward fixes, and even small improvements have a measurable impact on sales.
+Most speed problems have straightforward fixes, and even small improvements have a measurable impact on sales.

 Start with your images.
 That single change alone will move the needle more than almost anything else.